Fentress’s portfolio is valued at over $43 billion and serves more than 650 million people annually.

-One of the greatest challenges for the design team was harmonizing the program’s monumental size with convention-goers need for human-scaled, intuitive spaces and operators need for a versatile, resilient building.
-Helping achieve this harmony are exterior façade “fins” made of angled, aluminum linear forms that dapple lobbies and pre-function areas with daylight, and in doing so, provide a graduated transition between indoor and outdoor environments.
-This lighting strategy was informed by the design team’s study of how light enters water and how underwater divers experience natural light.
+One of the greatest challenges for the design team was harmonizing the program’s monumental size with convention-goers’ need for human-scaled, intuitive spaces and operators’ need for a versatile, resilient building.
+Exterior façade “fins” made of angled, aluminum linear forms help achieve this harmony and dapple lobbies and pre-function areas with daylight.
+In doing so, they provide a graduated transition between indoor and outdoor environments.
+The design team’s study of how light enters water and how underwater divers experience natural light informed this lighting strategy.

 In hot, humid Miami Beach, the old facility’s ambient lighting and space cooling accounted for more than 50-percent of total annual energy use.
-The building’s passive thermal properties have been significantly improved by wrapping the exhibit hall and meeting rooms with perimeter transition spaces—such as pre-function circulation and service corridors—as well as sun-shading provided by the “fins” and upgrading the building envelope.
+Wrapping the exhibit hall and meeting rooms with perimeter transition spaces such as pre-function circulation and service corridors significantly improved the building’s passive thermal properties.
+Sun-shading provided by the “fins” and upgrading the building envelope was also helpful.
 Additional solutions include:

 - a new, light-colored roof,

 - a Building Management System with occupancy set-points based on actual planned programs, and